Last updated Nov 4th, 2022

-To solve this challenge, businesses rely on Facebook's dynamic creative and dynamic product ads (DPA).
+To solve this challenge, agencies rely on Facebook's dynamic creative and dynamic product ads (DPA).

 DPA is a subset of Dynamic Creative